Connecting with people is essentially the main function of social media giant, Facebook.

 How to prevent your account from appearing on other people’s suggested friends lists

-If after reading all this, you are worried about appearing on other people’s ‘people you may know’ lists then don’t worry, there are ways to prevent this from happening.
+After reading all this, you may be worried about appearing on other people’s ‘people you may know’ lists.
+However don’t worry, there are ways to prevent this from happening.

 Facebook is pretty big on security and they allow users to put certain protocols on their account which make you ‘hidden’ on any of these lists.

 - Log on to your Facebook account via the app.

 - Press the three lined icon on the bottom right hand side of the screen and then select the settings icon on the top right hand side of the screen.